Robert Winthrop Chanler: Personal life

 The couple divorced on August 7, 1907.
 After his divorce from Julia, Chanler had a whirlwind romance with opera singer Natalina "Lina" Cavalieri.
-They married on June 18, 1910, but separated by the end of their honeymoon, and their divorce became final in June 1912.
+They married on June 18, 1910, but separated by the end of their honeymoon, and their divorce was finalized in June 1912.
 After the divorce, Lina returned to Europe, where she became a much-loved star in pre-Revolutionary St. Petersburg, Russia, and in Ukraine.
 Chanler died on October 24, 1930, at an art colony in Woodstock, New York, after being in a coma for 12 hours.

 Legacy

 Chanler's work has been compared to the fantastical works of some renaissance painters.
 His works involve the use of sculpted gesso, transparent glazes, and gilded finishes to produce ornate and decorative designs.
 His work still exists in his family's estate, Rokeby near Barrytown, New York, the Luxembourg Museum, and in private collections across the country.

 In 2010, Chanler's decorative plaster ceiling at the Gertrude Vanderbilt Whitney Studio was the focus of Lauren Drapala's Masters Thesis at the University of Pennsylvania.
 The ceiling, which had been painted over numerous times, was found to contain vivid colors amidst metallic overlays and glazes.

+At Villa Vizcaya, Chanler chose to use materials such as plaster of Paris and water-soluble paint, despite the humid climate of Florida, and the work's location above a swimming pool.
+His murals and ceiling at Villa Vizcaya began to deteriorate soon after they were installed in 1917.
+The mural has even survived a hurricane in which the storm surge flooded the grotto, with debris scratching the ceiling.

 Extensive restoration of Chanler's murals and the painted plaster ceiling at Villa Vizcaya was begun in 2016.

+As of August 28, 2024, Vizcaya was awarded a $750,000 grant for conservation of the mural, as part of the Save America’s Treasures program of the National Park Service.